The Rule of 72: A Simple Tool to Understand the Power of Compounding

 • It is not a predictor of future performance.

-Comprehensive financial planning incorporates far more than a single average return assumption.
 Risk tolerance, time horizon, cash flow needs, tax strategy, and market conditions all play important roles in determining outcomes.

 The Rule of 72 is a starting point for understanding financial timelines — not a substitute for personalized planning.